 - Check for an iOS update (Settings > General > Software Update)

 - Turn off Location Services.
 Using your GPS really heats things up.
 So turn it off via Settings > Privacy > Off

 - Avoid using turn-by-turn directions in Apps like Maps, Google Maps, Waze, etc. These not only drain your battery, they also really heat up your iPhone.

 5 Must Know Tips to Keep the Temperature in Check

 - Check your Background Refresh settings for your Apps and turn them off.

-- Wi-fi and Bluetooth issues have shown issues with the device getting hot.
-This is even common on android platforms.
+- Wi-fi and Bluetooth issues have shown problems with the device getting hot.
+This is even common on Android platforms.
 As an iOS user, you can reset your network settings and see if it helps your issue.
-In order to Reset your network, tap on Settings > Reset > Reset Network Settings.
+To Reset your network, tap on Settings > Reset > Reset Network Settings.
 Please remember to write down your wi-fi id and password as you may have to enter it again.

-- Check your device to make sure that you do not have a run-away app.
-This is usually a third party app that is stuck and is consuming huge amount of storage and processing.
-In order to check this out, Go to Settings > General > Storage and iCloud usage and tap on Manage Storage.
+- Check your device to make sure that you do not have a runaway app.
+This is usually a third party app that is stuck and is consuming an enormous amount of storage and processing.
+To check this out, Go to Settings > General > Storage and iCloud usage and tap on Manage Storage.
 You should see a list of apps listed along with how mow much storage they consume.
 If you see any odd aspects here, choose to delete the app and reinstall it again.

 If your phone is still heating up over time, contact Apple support.
 It is possible that your iPhone may be defective.
 If that is the case, Apple should replace it for you.